SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

 	   estimateTrackWetness() <= calculateTrackWetness(), Assistant.Speak("It will be too wet.
 I will come up with a new strategy."), Assistant.Call(planPitstop)

    Up to 6 arguments are supported for predicates with a variable number of arguments.
-If you need to pass more arguments, use the syntax Call(*Assistant.Call*, *function*, p1, ..., pn) for backward chaining rules.
+If you need to pass more arguments, use the syntax Call(*Assistant.Call*, function, p1, ..., pn) for backward chaining rules.
 Same applies to any other of the above *calls*.

    In forward chaining rules, the syntax is a bit different: